-The Louis 57 Academy structure will comprise of two tiers:
+The Louis 57 Academy structure comprises of four Tiers:

 2 : Performance Tier;

-Once accepted as a Louis 57 Academy member, the juniors need to:
+Once accepted as a Louis 57 Academy member, (Peak and Performance Tiers), the juniors need to:

 - remain a member of a golf club in the Southern Cape region with an official handicap;